josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

+#March 21B, 2018 RobotComm Design Note - Adding client context to SentCommand
+Currently, when retrieving a SentCommand by calling pollCompletedCommands, the client does not have a direct connection to any client-context specific to this command.
+So the proposal is to add an Object clientContext to submitCommand.
+This client context can be retrieved by querying the sentCommand.

 #March 21A, 2018 RobotComm Design Note - Simplifying DatagramTransport
 The sole consumer of DatagramTransport is RobotCom itself, and it does not support multiple listeners.
 Therefore we should make DatagramTansport instances also pre-bould to a particular local address - details would be specific to the implementation (like UdpDatagramTransport).
 With this simplification, the Listener sub-interface goes away, and instead we have DatagramTransport methods startListening and stopListening.